finnp/football/readme.md

 `slides.md` has to be a markdown file in the style of [reveal-md](https://www.npmjs.com/package/reveal-md)

-It will just rotate through the files.
+It will just rotate through the slides.